NextPlayBro

 Best practices:

-• Use clear subject lines
+• Write clear and specific subject lines

-• Reply to the right thread
+• Reply within the correct thread

-• Keep communication focused
+• Keep messages short and focused

 • Use CC and BCC carefully